-Cookies are portions of code (computer files or partial data) sent by a server to the user's Internet browser, automatically stored on the user's computer by said browser and automatically sent back to the server each time the site is accessed or subsequently accessed.
+Cookies are pieces of code (computer files or partial data) sent by a server to the user's Internet browser, automatically stored on the user's computer by the browser and automatically sent back to the server each time the site is accessed or subsequently accessed.
 A cookie usually contains the name of the website from which the cookie originates, the cookie's lifetime (i.e. how long it will remain on the user's device) and a value, which is usually a randomly generated unique number.
-On each subsequent visit, cookies are sent back to the website that originated them (first-party cookies) or to another website that recognizes them (third-party cookies).
-Cookies are useful because they allow a website to recognise your device and they serve a number of purposes such as allowing you to navigate efficiently between pages, remembering your favourite sites and generally improving your browsing experience.
+On each subsequent visit, cookies are sent back to the website that issued them (first-party cookies) or to another website that recognises them (third-party cookies).
+Cookies are useful because they allow a website to recognise a user's device and they serve a number of purposes, for example, to enable you to navigate efficiently between pages, remember your favourite sites and generally improve your browsing experience.
 They also help to ensure that the advertising content displayed online is better targeted to a user and their interests.

-If you choose to disable cookies, this may affect and/or limit your browsing experience within the Site, for example you may not be able to visit certain sections of a site or you may not receive personalized information when you visit the Site.
+If you choose to disable cookies, this may affect and/or limit your browsing experience on the Site, e.g. you may not be able to visit certain sections of a site or you may not receive personalised information when you visit the Site.

-The way it works, as well as the options for restricting or blocking cookies, can be adjusted by changing the settings of your internet browser.
-Most internet browsers are initially set to accept cookies automatically, but you can change these settings to block cookies or to be notified whenever cookies are sent to your device.
-There are several ways to manage cookies, so please refer to your browser's instruction manual or help screen to see how to adjust or change your browser settings.
-In fact, you can change the default configuration and disable cookies (i.e. block them permanently) by setting the highest level of protection.
+The way it works, as well as the options for restricting or blocking cookies, can be adjusted by changing the settings on your internet browser.
+Most internet browsers are initially set up to accept cookies automatically, but you can change these settings to block cookies or to be notified whenever cookies are sent to your device.
+There are a number of ways to manage cookies, so please refer to your browser's instruction manual or help screen to see how to adjust or change your browser settings.
+You can change the default configuration and disable cookies (i.e. block them permanently) by setting the highest level of protection.

 Below is the path to follow to manage cookies from the following browsers: